 Complications of Epidural Injections

-Potential complications of epidural injections include multiple side effects, adverse events, and complications that range from minor soreness to major complications such as paralysis and death.
-These adverse effects include: the failure of targeted delivery of injectate; increased levels of pain and soreness; facial flushing and vasovagal reactions; intravascular penetration of the needle with bruising, local or profuse bleeding, local or epidural hematoma, spinal cord hematoma; dural or subdural puncture with subarachnoid or subdural blockade; postlumbar puncture headache, meningismus, pneumocephalus, infectious complications including epidural abscess, discitis, and meningitis; neurological trauma with thromboembolic phenomenon, nerve root trauma, spinal cord injection, spinal cord trauma, stroke; cauda equina syndrome; and adrenocortical suppression.
+Other potentially serious complications of epidural injections include: the failure of targeted delivery of injectate; increased levels of pain and soreness; facial flushing and vasovagal reactions; intravascular penetration of the needle with bruising, local or profuse bleeding, local or epidural hematoma, spinal cord hematoma; dural or subdural puncture with subarachnoid or subdural blockade; postlumbar puncture headache, meningismus, pneumocephalus, infectious complications including epidural abscess, discitis, and meningitis; neurological trauma with thromboembolic phenomenon, cauda equina syndrome; and adrenocortical suppression, nerve root trauma, spinal cord injection, spinal cord trauma, stroke, paralysis or death.

 Mixed Safety Studies of Cervical and Lumbar ESIs